PeterJurkacek/startup-guru/slides/Slides-edu.md

 ---

-# 3. How Do We Create Artificial Intelligence Capable of Identifying a Retained Tooth?
+# 3. Create Artificial Intelligence
+## Capable of Identifying a Retained Tooth

 ---